aliam786/SMS-Reminders/README.md

-# SMS-FP
+# SMS-Reminders

-An appointment reminder webapp
+An appointment reminder service built with Django.